tomikuusik/ids-project/report-1.md

 ### Requirements, assumptions, constraints
 - Regulize the data by date (i.e headlines for weeks and price movement based on simple moving average for 2 weeks data)
 - For stock data etf's data or bigger stocks grouped by category should be used to reduce the data points.
-- Smalles time range to be analysed should not get bigger than 1 week.
+- Smallest time range to be analyzed should not get bigger than 1 week.
 - Time constraint = deadline of the course project

 ### Risks and contingencies